Auckland War Memorial Museum: War Memorial

-Parts of the museum, as well as the Cenotaph and its surrounding consecrated grounds (Court of Honour) in front of the Museum, also serve as a war memorial, mainly to those who lost their lives in the First and Second World Wars.
+Parts of the museum, as well as the Cenotaph and its surrounding consecrated grounds (Court of Honour) in front of the museum, also serve as a war memorial, mainly to those who lost their lives in the First and Second World Wars.
 There are two "Halls of Memory" within the museum, whose walls, together with a number of additional marble slabs, list the names of all known New Zealand soldiers from the Auckland Region killed in major conflicts during the 20th century.

 RSA representatives have noted that the Cenotaph area is in need of renovation, and also would like measures put in place that ensure the area is treated with more respect by people using the park or visiting the museum.
 Auckland City was considering replacement the old concrete paving with granite and basalt pavers.
 This was apparently decided against, possibly for cost reasons.
 The city has however conducted substantial remedial works, to improve the condition of the existing Court of Honour, including repairs to and lighting of the steps, uplighting of the Cenotaph, as well as general cleaning and a new interpretive engraving provided by the Auckland RSA.

 In early 2010, Auckland City Council started work in front of the Court of Honour, up to then taken up by a smaller car park.
-The area was changed to provide a new water feature, and walkways and other infrastructure were also be upgraded.
+The area was changed to provide a new water feature, and walkways and other infrastructure were also upgraded.
 Work around the court was completed in mid-2010.